halogenjs/view/Readme.md

 ### .addCustomAttributeHandler( attributeName, fn )

 `fn` is called when HyperboneView finds an element with your attribute.
-When called, it is passed the element and the value of the attribute as arguments.
+When called, it is passed the element, the value of the attribute as arguments and a 'cancel' function.
 The scope is the instance of HyperboneView itself, meaning you can use this.model and this.el (this may not be true forever)

-Helpers should return either true or false.
-Return true to instruct the HyperboneView to continue processing the element -- templates will be compiled etc -- or return false to stop any further processing -- templates will be ignored.
+The cancel function should be called if you do not wish the View to continue processing the node (i.e, recurse into the childNodes etc).

 Here's a non-disruptive 'return true' example.
 We want a link to switch between `.on` and `.off` whenever it's clicked..
 ```html